 - Visually evaluates growth of bones and soft tissues

 Several diagnostic tests can help your doctor evaluate and identify the type and severity of the condition and help determine treatment.
 Some tests include:

-- Duplex scanning.
-This test uses high-frequency sound waves to create detailed images of blood vessels.
+- Duplex ultrasound scanning.
+This test uses high-frequency sound waves to create detailed images of blood vessels and blood flow.

 - Scanogram.
-Also called scanner photography, this X-ray technique helps to see images of bones and measure their lengths.
+Also called scanner photography, this X-ray technique creates images of bones and helps measure their lengths.

-- CT scan.
-A CT scan creates 3-D images of the body that helps look for blood clots in veins.
+- CT scan or CT angiography.
+A CT scan creates 3D images of the body that help show blood clots in veins.

 - Contrast venography.
-This procedure involves injecting a dye into veins and taking X-rays that can reveal abnormal veins, blockages or blood clots.
+This procedure involves injecting a dye into veins and taking X-rays that can reveal atypical veins, blockages or blood clots.

-Although there's no cure for Klippel-Trenaunay syndrome, your doctor can help you manage symptoms and prevent complications.
+Although there's no cure for KTS, your doctor can help you manage symptoms and prevent complications.

 Because KTS may affect many systems in the body, your health care team may include specialists in vascular medicine and surgery, skin diseases (dermatology), interventional radiology, orthopedic surgery, physical therapy and rehabilitation, and other areas as needed.